 The Avalon Literary Review welcomes work from both published and unpublished writers and poets.
 We accept submissions of poetry, short fiction and personal essays.
 The author's voice and point of view should be unique and clear.
 We seek pieces which spring from the author's life and experiences.
 Submissions which explore both the sweet and bitter of life, with a touch of humor, are a good fit for our Review.
 While we appreciate the genres of fantasy, science fiction and horror, our magazine is not the forum for such work.

-If your publication is running a Christmas issue, please use our form to tell us about We want to promote your Christmas issues a little extra over the holidays, so send us word on your…
+If your publication is running a Christmas issue, please use our form to tell us about it.?
+We want to promote your Christmas issues a little extra over the holidays,…

 Ostrich Review is an online journal of poetry, storytelling, and art founded in 2012.